Param-Harrison/kidzode/public/courses/pixel-heroes/superhero_logo.md

 # Create a Logo

 Add an ASCII art logo to your superhero!

-## What to Do
-1. Press Run
-2. See the logo and profile!
+Press Run and see the logo and complete profile!

 ```python
 import random